 Best Earth Day events in NYC

 Skip the line at Trader Joe’s and learn how to whip up an organic meal from your own, er, terrace during this “5K” walking tour.
-You’ll be trekking to green sites all over NYC (that’s where the 5K comes in), such as the Lowline Lab, an underground garden on the Lower East Side, and an eco-conscious hotel that plants brussel sprouts on its special green roof.
-Natural Gourmet Institute provides a delicious, nutrient-packed lunch to fuel your hike.
-Participants will recieve exact locations after registration.
+You’ll be trekking to green sites all over NYC (that’s where the 5K comes in), such as a living green wall and a Broadway theater that's going green.
+Natural Gourmet Institute provides a delicious, nutrient-packed lunch to fuel your excursion.
+Participants will receive exact locations after registration.

 Helping the environment doesn’t have to feel like a chore—it can be a celebration!
 At Earth Day Initiative’s awesome block party in Union Square, you can learn about environmental campaigns while trying eco-friendly products and listening to local bands.
 Do your part by bringing any used clothing and electronics for the Department of Sanitation to repurpose.
 And if you’re feeling peckish, snack on samples of healthy sustainable grub from loads of vendors.

 Get your jorts out, go outside and live your best life as the city warms up and gets busy this season